WDI-SEA/react-development-course-materials/06-Applied Practice/02-exploring-documentation-exercise.md

 **Teaching Tips**:

 - Have each group choose a different question to answer so there's no repetition.
-- Circulate while the groups are developing their presentation.
+- Circulate while the groups are developing their presentations.
 - Time the presentations so the activity moves along (each should be no longer than five minutes).